 Rail to Trail

 Over the next 20 years, what remained of the abandoned A&S began to disappear under heavy vegetation.
-But in July of 2008 Norfolk Southern Railway, who now owned the property, sold what remained of the A&S to the seven townships which the line passes through.
+But in July of 2008, Norfolk Southern Railway, which now owned the property, sold what remained of the A&S to the seven townships through which the line passes.
 In addition to accepting just $1 from each township, Norfolk Southern provided $1.4 million for bridge removal or repair.

 Today, the Enola Low-Grade Trail, formerly the Atglen & Susquehanna Branch, is open for nearly 29 miles in disconnected segments between the Susquehanna River and Atglen for hiking and biking.